 The ultimate goal of web design is to help the visitor through the buyer's journey.

 Website design will admittedly only get you so far.
 You have to have great people to back up your well-designed website.
 But honestly, it’s where the entire experience starts which makes it critical.
 Don't lose customers because you have an outdated site or one that is confusing.

 Give them the warm-fuzzies by showing them you what they’re doing, can be trusted and you're an expert on the problem they're trying to solve.

 Keep adding content to the website that will help guide your potential customer.
 And also add content for your existing customers.
 Help them out too.
 Make them your biggest fans and referral source.

-We recommend downloading our free e-book that describes 25 Website Must-Haves and tell us in the comments what you think is most important when designing a website.
+We recommend downloading our free e-book, 25 Website Must-Haves, and tell us in the comments what you think is most important when designing a website.
 In our e-book, you’ll learn more about website design as well as other aspects of your website that can be used to increase the number of leads you can collect through your website.